 For fluorescence imaging

-Each microscopy filter can serve a different purpose and filters can be used for various improvements such as:
+Each fluorescence microscopy filters can serve a different purpose and filters can be used for various improvements such as:

 - Increasing contrast